AnaCarolina86/ShortExercises_CPP/README.md

 # MiniExercises
- They are some very simple problems from the website URI Online Judge that I solved
+ They are some very simple problems from the website URI Online Judge that I solved when I was learning C++.